 Safe staffing begins at the point of recruitment.
 Review of records for a staff member evidenced that enhanced AccessNI checks were sought, received and reviewed prior to the staff member commencing work and that a structured orientation and induction programme was undertaken at the commencement of their employment.
-The manager confirmed that staff recruitment is currently underway.

 Staff said there was good teamwork and that they felt supported in their role.
-Staff also said that, whilst they were kept busy, staffing levels were generally satisfactory apart from when there was an unavoidable absence.
+Staff also said that, whilst they were kept busy, staffing levels were satisfactory apart from when there was an unavoidable absence.
 The manager told us that the number of staff on duty was regularly reviewed to ensure the needs of the patients were met.
-This was evidenced by records viewed regarding the home's assessment of patient dependency levels to determine staffing requirements.
 Examination of the staff duty rota confirmed this.
-The manager's hours, and the capacity in which these were worked, were clearly recorded.

 The provision of mandatory training was discussed with staff.
 Staff confirmed that they were enabled to attend training and that the training provided them with the necessary skills and knowledge to care for the patients.
-Review of the staff training and development plan for 2023 evidenced that staff had attended training regarding adult safeguarding, deprivation of liberty safeguards (DoLS), moving and handling, dysphagia awareness, control of substances hazardous to health (COSHH), IPC and fire safety.
+Review of the staff training and development plan for 2023 evidenced that staff had attended training regarding Deprivation of Liberty Safeguards (DoLS), adult safeguarding, first aid, moving and handling, food hygiene, infection prevention and control (IPC) and fire safety.
 The manager confirmed that staff training is kept under review.